Moh-Maher/ArxivPapersSearch/README.md

 ## Contact

-For any questions or feedback, feel free to contact me at your.email@example.com.
+For any questions or feedback, feel free to contact me at mohammed.maher@unical.it.
 ```

 Replace `yourusername` in the installation steps with your GitHub username.
 Customize the content with your project's specific details and additional acknowledgments or credits as needed.